brandonswansfeger/SEIR-Project-2---To-Do-List-App/README.md

-# Project-2 - To Do List App for Legal Proffesionals
+# Project-2 - To Do List App for Legal Professionals

 # Technologies Used